 explains where to find information on the latest Brexit developments, in particular, those that impact financial institutions

-explains how UK legislation will be impacted by Brexit and the approach being taken to ‘on-shoring’ financial services legislation
+explains how UK legislation will be impacted by the end of the transition period and the approach taken to ‘on-shoring’ financial services legislation

 explains Brexit related issues of general applicability to finance transactions, including passporting, security and data transfer

 sets out key issues for various specific types of financing (including project finance, real estate, aviation, debt capital markets (DCM), securitisation, derivatives and transactions involving individuals), and